ge-high-assurance/RACK/assist/README.md

   ontology and the data extracted from the artifacts being described.
-  This extracted data can be in any number of forms (the canonical example is the ASSIST-DC-generated data), and ASSIST-DI provides the ability to recognize those input forms and convert them with proper ontology-based relationships for either direct upload to RACK or output as OWL files that can later be uploaded to RACK.
+  This extracted data can be in any number of forms (the canonical example is the ASSIST-DC-generated data), and ASSIST-DI provides the ability to recognize those input forms and convert them (via proper ontology-based relationships) for either direct upload to RACK or output as OWL files that can later be uploaded to RACK.

-  One particular advantage of ASSIST-DI is that it does not need explicit code updates for changes in the ontology.
-There are a lightweight set of data recognizers that can perform the conversion of the extracted data into specific objects or fields, but the relationships between these objects and the set of fields associated with each object is dictated by the ontology itself, which is automatically used by ASSIST-DI for this purpose.
+  One particular advantage of ASSIST-DI is that it does not need explicit code updates when there are changes in the ontology.
+There are a lightweight set of data recognizers that can perform the conversion of the extracted data into specific objects or fields, but the relationships between these objects and the set of fields associated with each object is dictated by the ontology itself.
+The ontology is automatically imported and used by ASSIST-DI for this data recognition.
 This allows the ASSIST-DI to be flexible in the face of changes to the ontology, and easily extensible to support newly extracted data.